Animation Studio Users Policy 2018-2019

 Some of our studio spaces must be semi lit when students are shooting, and all of them are very busy at peak times.
-There is a limited amount of space for storage of on-going project work, personal belongings etc. This means that space is very tight, and there is limited storage space.
+There is a limited amount of space for storage of on-going project work, personal belongings etc. This means that space is very tight, and there is limited storage.
 For health and safety reasons the storage and management of your own tools, materials and artwork must be negotiated through the senior technical instructor in advance, and you are asked not to simply leave ongoing project work on tables, floors etc. without discussing your storage needs with an instructor.
-A “please do not touch” sign placed on sets and materials will not prevent your work from being moved if you are preventing another student from using a resource or workstation.
+Your work and tools will be removed if they are creating a risk or preventing another individual from using a resource or workstation.
 This is also the case with bags and personal belongings.

 The Animation building, floor and individual technical studios are accessed via a swipe card system.
 You will need your student card with you at all times in order to gain access to the facilities.
 This is for obvious security reasons.
 If you have forgotten your card, you can ask another student or staff member to swipe you in.
 You must not prop or wedge doors open, and you should not loan your student card to anyone.

 Every workstation in the testing and training spaces is a shared resource, and cannot be ring fenced or “held” for a specific student if they are not in attendance.
 In addition, these stations must at times function as teaching spaces.
 This means that there are periods of time when workshops and taught sessions will be taking place, and access is restricted to those students attending the session.
 All other students must leave for the duration of the session.
 Checking the timetables on the doors or booking your studio time in advance on connect 2 will allow you to avoid clashes with timetabled sessions and help you to plan your time effectively.
 Workshop activity will decrease as the semester progresses.